Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 • In this lab, we will use GCP Cloud Shell to perform our tasks.
 Open the Cloud Shell and set the project using Cloud Shell.

-• Open the GCP Cloud Shell Editor by pressing the Cloud Shell Editor Button.
+• Open the GCP Cloud Shell by clicking here, Cloud Shell .
 If you see the "Authorize Shell" popup, click to authorize the Cloud Shell Editor.

-• You can check if the project is already authenticated using the following command.
+• You can check if the project is already authenticated using the following command in the Cloud Shell terminal.

 gcloud auth list